 Frequently Asked Questions

-Serve leftover beef Bourguignon on a bed of pasta or rice for a hearty and comforting meal.
+Serve leftovers on a bed of pasta or rice for a hearty and comforting meal.

 The wine is part of what makes this recipe so flavorful and unique.
 If you omit the wine, it won’t have quite the same richness.
-If you need to leave it out, however, you could use additional beef broth.
+If you must leave it out, additional beef broth is what you can substitute for red wine in Bourguignon.

 - 2 1/4 pounds boneless chuck roast cut into 1-inch pieces